dougyb83/Lunas-Leopard-Geckos/README.md

 - **Footer**

   - Repeated at the bottom of each page is the footer.
-It has a picture of a leopard gecko than spans the full width of the screen and when fully in view takes up 30% fo the viewport height.
+It has a picture of a leopard gecko than spans the full width of the screen and when fully in view takes up 30% of the viewport height.
 In the center are three social media icons which, on mouse hover will change colour to yellow and when clicked, will open up a new tab so as not to take the user away from our page.
 To the left is the sites logo which links to the homepage and on the right is some copyright information.

 Here the footer can be seen with the highlighted Facebook icon.